Electron Heat Flux and Whistler Instability in the Earth's Magnetosheath

 \emph{Conclusions} - The electron heat flux is important for understanding energy conversion in space, astrophysical and laboratory plasma.
 Using 13.9 hours of burst-mode data from the Magnetospheric Multiscale (MMS) mission, we statistically study the electron heat flux downstream of the Earth's bow shock, how it evolves inside the magnetosheath, and its potential regulation by whistler instabilities.
 We find that the magnetosheath electron heat flux is slightly higher than that in the solar wind at 1~AU and that it drapes around the magnetosphere following the magnetic field lines.
 Its magnitude varies with upstream solar wind conditions and increases with magnetic field strength.
 However, local processes in the magnetosheath do not substantially change the heat flux during propagation from the bow shock to the magnetopause.
 The heat flux is constrained by the parallel and oblique whistler instability thresholds, and the alignment of low-frequency whistler wave propagation with the heat flux direction further supports a connection between electron heat flux and whistler waves.

-These findings have broader implications for understanding heat flux regulation in high-beta plasmas such as those found in supernova remnants, the outer solar corona, and the interstellar medium \cite{vaivads_magnetic_2009}, which are not accessible for \textit{in situ} measurements.
+Being the first statistical study of electron heat flux downstream of the Earth's bow shock, our findings should be instructive when analyzing heat conduction downstream of astrophysical shocks such as supernova remnants \cite{caprioli_simulations_2014,cui_two-temperature_1992,inoue_turbulence_2009}, as well as other collisionless, high-beta plasmas which are not accessible for \textit{in situ} measurements, including the interstellar medium \cite{lee_turbulence_2020} and black hole accretion disks \cite{ressler_electron_2015,event_horizon_telescope_collaboration_first_2022}.
 Our results thus provide a valuable contribution to the understanding the global energy budget in the MSH and can also serve as a reference for modelling the electron heat flux in high-beta, compressible plasmas.